 Product Info & Care

 Vintage and antique items have had adventures with prior owners, and imagining those other lives is part of the fun with pre-loved pieces.
-We do our best to point out specific age spots, but please know that you should always expect some visible wear on vintage and antique items.
+We do our best to point out specific age spots, but you should always expect some visible wear on vintage and antique items.
 (If there's no wear and tear, it's probably not old.)
 Please view photos carefully and feel free to ask questions.

 We’re always happy to send additional photos, advise on purchases, and answer questions.
 If we don’t know the answer, we’ll do our best to find it for you.
-While we do have training in jewelry design and history, and a good reference collection, please note that we are not gemologists or historical experts.
+While we do have training in jewelry design and history, and a good reference library, please note that we are not gemologists or historical experts.

 Product Care by Type

-Foil-backed bling (crystal, glass or plastic) loses glimmer and color when water gets beneath the foil.
-If they seem to have lost shine, it may just be buildup on the surface.
+Foil-backed bling (whether crystal, glass or plastic) will lose glimmer and color when moisture gets beneath the foil.
+If you've kept them dry and your stones seem to have lost shine, it may just be buildup on the surface.
 For that, you can use a Q tip that's barely dampened with alcohol or glass cleaner.
-Gently swab the stone's front, then leave it face down on a paper towel.
-Be careful not to get the foil back wet.
+Gently swab the stone's front, then leave it face down on a paper towel to dry.
 (If stones are not foiled, the back can be cleaned.)
-Always use a gentle touch; do not use sharp objects to scrape away residues that may collect on your jewelry.
-Be aware that the glowing coat of aurora borealis stones can be scratched.
+Note: avoid touching any enameled areas, as traces of alcohol from your hands will quickly dull that shiny finish!

 Brass or brass-plated items, copper pots: Avoid moisture/humidity.
 Polish gently with a lint-free soft cloth.
 Moisture can cause damage especially on plated or worn pieces, so dry polishing is recommended.
 If the item becomes dirty, clean with a very small amount of mild soap/water mix or ketchup (good for removing verdigris - but avoid crevices).
 For a gentler and less smelly alternative to ketchup, mix 1 tsp salt and a squeeze of lemon juice in a small dish of lukewarm water, gently apply with dampened cloth or super soft toothbrush.
 Follow with a dry soft cloth.
-For a gleaming shiny polish, you might want to use brass polish.
-Just remember that brass polish will remove old patina, which may affect value, depending on the piece.
+For a gleaming shiny polish, you might want to use brass polish - just remember that brass polish will remove old patina, which may affect value, depending on the piece.
 (Note: Metal and glass jewelry boxes need a more delicate touch.
 See below.)
 For brass objects with inlaid stone or shell, do not use cleaners or water on the inlay as it may loosen the glue.
 Use only a soft cloth.
-If buildup occurs over time, use a slightly dampened cloth and dry the surface right away.
+If buildup occurs over time, slightly dampen your cloth and dry the surface right away.

 Cloisonné: Wipe gently with a soft lint-free cloth.
 If your cloisonné piece encounters a spill, wipe it off as immediately as possible.
 You can gently clean cloisonné with a slightly damp soft cloth or cotton Q tip, followed by a dry soft cloth.
-Because cloisonné designs have small segments, avoid soaking-wet cloths, straight water, or cleaning solutions.
+Because cloisonné designs have small segments, avoid soaking-wet cloths or cleaning solutions.
 Liquid can get between the sections and cause damage or decay.
 Remember that the beautiful bits of enamel in cloisonné are glass that can crack or chip.
 To prevent falls, try to keep your cloisonné pieces away from shelf edges, children, and pets.